puppetlabs/puppetlabs-stdlib/README.markdown

   *Type*: statement

+#### `validate_slength`

-* `validate_slength`: Validates that the first argument is a string (or an array of strings), and is less than or equal to the length of the second argument.
+Validates that the first argument is a string (or an array of strings), and is less than or equal to the length of the second argument.
 It fails if the first argument is not a string or array of strings, or if arg 2 is not convertable to a number.

   The following values pass: